Inspection Data & Display (IDD) Module

 1. Make sure that the latest version of Cintoo Connect is used (Installing Cintoo Connect).

-2. Click Inspection data from drop-down Add menu in the top right corner.
+2. Click Inspection data from Add drop-down menu in the top right.

-6. Uploaded IDD file appears in Data tab file structure in a chosen work zone with a special IDD badge, Format IDD image and Category GeoImages.
-Standard list of actions is available for this type of file.
-To have access to Edit and Delete actions a user must have a permission Manage Inspection Data.
+1. Uploaded IDD file appears in Data tab file structure in a chosen work zone with a special IDD badge, Format IDD image and Category GeoImages.
+A standard list of actions is available for this type of file.

 • file name editing